idpartner-app/trust-platform-example/README.md

 # Trust Platform Example
-This project contains the intructions to get an example of the IDPartner Trust Platform environment up and running in a few minutes.
+This project contains the instructions on how you can configure the IDPartner Trust Platform and integrate with an OAuth Identity Provider.
+We provide an example oauth service which uses Stytch to manage the login credentials.

-To setup the Trust Platform environment we use [docker compose](https://docs.docker.com/compose/).
-The compose file with the configuration to start the environment can be found [here](docker-compose.yml).
+This example uses docker-compose to configure and setup the environment.
 The compose file is configured to start the following services:

 - **Redis**.
 Runs on port 6379.
 - **Postgres**.
 Runs on port 5432.
+- **Oidc-provider-service**.
+Runs on port 9001.
+- **Authorization-adapter-service**.
+Runs on port 9102.
 - **Bank-oauth2-example-service**.
 Runs on port 9101.
-- **Authorization-adapter-service**.
-Runs on port 9102.
-- **Oidc-provider-service**.
-Runs on port 9001.

-If for any reason you have Redis, Postgres and/or an OAuth2 service already running and you would like to connect to those instead of connecting to the ones included in the compose file feel free to update it as needed.
+Note: If you have Redis, Postgres and/or an OAuth2 service already running and you would like to connect to those instead of connecting to the ones included in the compose file feel free to update it as needed.

-Complete the sections below to get the environment up and running.

-# Docs
+# Getting Started
 1. [Prerequisites](docs/prerequisites.md)
 1. [Common configuration](docs/common-configuration.md)
 1. [Configuring the bank-oauth2-example-service](docs/configuring-bank-oauth2-example-service.md)